Aleksandrov's estimates for elliptic equations with drift in Morrey spaces containing $L_{d}$

 The first results about estimates of the maximum of solutions of elliptic equations even not uniformly elliptic in terms of the $L_{d}$-norms of the free terms belong to A.D.
 Aleksandrov in 1960, see Theorem 8 in \cite{Al_60}, where he already considered $b\in L_{d}$.
 The proofs are given in 1963 in \cite{Al_63}.

 There was considerable interest in reducing $L_{d}$-norm of the free term to $L_{d_{0}}$ norm with $d_{0}<d$.
 This was achieved by Cabr\'e \cite{Ca_95} for bounded $b$ and by Fok in \cite{Fo_98} for $b\in L_{d+\varepsilon}$.
-In \cite{Kr_19_1} the second named author allowed $b\in L_{d}$ and the free term in $L_{d_{0}}$ with $d_{0}<d$.
+In \cite{Kr_21} the second named author allowed $b\in L_{d}$ and the free term in $L_{d_{0}}$ with $d_{0}<d$.
 This made it possible to develop in \cite{Kr_21b} a $W^{2}_{p}$-solvability theory for linear equations with $b\in L_{d}$ and $p<d$ (without assuming that the $L_{d}$-norm of $b$ is small or the domain is small).
-Applied to fully nonlinear equations we can now treat $W^{2}_{d_{0}}$-solvability with ``the coefficients'' of the first order terms in $L_{d}$ (see \cite{Kr_20}).
+Applied to fully nonlinear equations we can now treat $W^{2}_{d_{0}}$-solvability with the ``coefficients'' of the first order terms in $L_{d}$ (see \cite{Kr_20}).
 In this paper we are doing the next step by reducing the integrability property of $b$ further down.

 \begin{remark} Observe that \eqref{2.26.3} may be satisfied but $b\not\in L_{d}$.
-There is a hope that once condition \eqref{2.26.3} is satisfied in all balls of fixed radius $R$ (perhaps small) and arbitrary centers and $\rho\leq 2R$, estimate \eqref{2.26.2} will hold for all $R$ with $N$ that also depends on $R$.
-For $R$ small and, say $b$ with compact support, condition \eqref{2.26.3} is indeed satisfied if $b\in L_{d}$ because by H\"older's inequality the left-hand side of \eqref{2.26.3} is less than $N(d)\|b\|_{L_{d}(B_{R})}$.
-It is then tempting to claim that our Theorem \ref{theorem 2.26.1} contains Aleksandrov's result specified for uniformly nondegenerate equations with bounded $a$ or contains the corresponding result of \cite{Kr_21} (see Corollary 3.1 there) However in Aleksandrov's result and in \cite{Kr_21} the constants depend only on the $L_{d}$-norm of $b$ and not on the rate with which $\|b\|_{L_{d}(B_{R}(x))}\to0$ as $R\downarrow 0$.
+Our arguments are based on the theory of PDEs.
+By using probabilistic means, it is proved in \cite{Kr_21a} that once condition \eqref{2.26.3} is satisfied in all balls with radius $\rho\leq \rho_0 $ for some small $\rho_0$, estimate \eqref{2.26.2} holds for all $R$ with $N$ that also depends on $R$ and $\rho_0$.
+For $R$ small, condition \eqref{2.26.3} is indeed satisfied if $b\in L_{d}$ because by H\"older's inequality the left-hand side of \eqref{2.26.3} is less than $N(d)\|b\|{ ^q}_{L_{d}(B_{R})} \rho^{-q }$.
+It is then tempting to claim that our Theorem \ref{theorem 2.26.1} contains Aleksandrov's result specified for uniformly nondegenerate equations with bounded $a$ or contains the corresponding result of \cite{Kr_21} (see Corollary 3.1 there).
+However in Aleksandrov's result and in \cite{Kr_21} the constants depend only on the $L_{d}$-norm of $b$ and not on the rate with which $\|b\|_{L_{d}(B_{R}(x))}\to0$ as $R\downarrow 0$.

 On the other hand, one cannot drop the smallness assumption of $\bar b$.
 For instance, if $R=1$, $a^{ij}=\delta^{ij}$, $b(x)=-cx/|x|^{2}$ and $v(x)=1-|x|^{2}$, then $Lu=-2d+2c$ and if $c\geq d$, $Lu\geq0$ and \eqref{2.26.2} is false.